spatialstatisticsupna/Scalable_Prediction/README.md

-# A scalable methodology for forecasting short-term high spatial resolution areal count data
+# A scalable approach for short-term forecasting in high spatial resolution areal data

-This repository contains the R code to fit the models described in the paper entitled _"A scalable methodology for forecasting short-term high spatial resolution areal count data"_ (Orozco-Acosta et al., 2023).
+This repository contains the R code to fit the models described in the paper entitled _"A scalable approach for short-term forecasting in high spatial resolution areal data"_ (Orozco-Acosta et al., 2023).

-All the computations are made using the R package [**bigDM**](https://cran.r-project.org/web/packages/bigDM/index.html), which also includes several univariate and multivariate spatial and spatio-temporal Bayesian models for high-dimensional areal count data based on the integrated nested Laplace approximation (INLA) estimation technique.
-Visit [https://github.com/spatialstatisticsupna/bigDM](https://github.com/spatialstatisticsupna/bigDM) for details about installation and access to the vignettes accompanying this package.
+All the computations are made using the R package [**bigDM**](https://cran.r-project.org/web/packages/bigDM/index.html) (version 0.5.1), which also includes several univariate and multivariate spatial and spatio-temporal Bayesian models for high-dimensional areal count data based on the integrated nested Laplace approximation (INLA) estimation technique.

+See [https://github.com/spatialstatisticsupna/bigDM](https://github.com/spatialstatisticsupna/bigDM) for details about installation and access to the vignettes accompanying this package.

 ## Table of contents